-We dedicated the entire Day 6 for Hawaii Volcanoes National Park.
-I am glad that I modified the plan because half of a day was just not enough.
-We visited most of the destinations in the park, including Jaggar Museum, Steam Vents, Sulfur Banks, Thurston Lava Tube, and Chains of Crater Road.
+Hawaii Volcanoes National Park is a major destination on Big Island.
+We spent the entire visited most of the destinations in the park, including Jaggar Museum, Steam Vents, Sulfur Banks, Thurston Lava Tube, and Chains of Crater Road.
 Of course, the most memorable moment is to see the glowing lava after dark!

 After a brief stop at the visitor center, we decided to tour the park in the clockwise direction, and thus Jaggar Museum was our first stop.
 From the exhibits, I learned that the island of Hawaii is made of 5 volcanoes, including Mauna Kea we visited on Day 3.
 At this moment, only Mauna Loa and Kīlauea volcanoes are active, and the park is located at the latter one.
 We could see the Halemaumau crater at the overlook outside of the museum, and this was where we would see the lava glow later this evening.

-We parked our car at the visitor center and walked down the trail to Sulphur Banks.
+Sulphur Banks is located on a trail between the visitor center and Steam Vents.
+We parked our car at the visitor center and walked down the trail from there.
 With steam and the yellow sulphur crystals on the ground, I finally felt that I was in an environment with active volcanoes.

 Thurston Lava Tube

 Our next stop was Thurston Lava Tube.
-We were unlucky because the tube was under maintenance and closed half way through.
-They were repairing the lighting system and thus the tube was completely dark.
-With the light from our phones, we couldn’t have a detailed look at the tube.
+We were unlucky because the tube was closed halfway through for maintenance.
+They were repairing the lighting system, and thus the tube was completely dark.
+We weren’t able to see a lot through our cell phone light.

 Chains of Crater Road

 Chains of Crater Road was the most scenic drive we’d experienced in our trip.
-It brought us from the mountain to the seaside with many spots with great views.
+It brought us from the mountain to the seaside.
+We saw beautiful scenes with the terrain made by the volcanic activities and the sea.
+There were many stops along the way, and we had lunch that we brought at one of them.
+It was a great picnic location!

 Holei Sea Arch